 We provide third-party content on our websites such as real estate listings, links to third-party websites, advertisements and content provided by customers and users of our community-oriented services.
 We could be exposed to liability with respect to such third-party information.
 Among other things, we may face assertions that, by directly or indirectly providing such third-party content or links to other websites, we should be liable for defamation, negligence, copyright or trademark infringement, or other actions by parties providing such content or operating those websites.
 We may also face assertions that content on our websites, including statistics or other data we compile internally, or information contained in websites linked to our websites contains false information, errors or omissions, and users and our customers could seek damages for losses incurred as a result of their reliance upon or otherwise relating to incorrect information.
 We may also be subject to fines and other sanctions by the government for such incorrect information.
+Moreover, our relevant consolidated controlled entities, as Internet advertising service providers, are obligated under PRC laws and regulations to monitor the advertising content shown on our websites for compliance with applicable law.
+Violation of applicable law may result in penalties, including fines, confiscation of advertising fees, orders to cease dissemination of the offending advertisements and orders to publish advertisements correcting the misleading information.
+In case of serious violations, the PRC authorities may revoke the offending entities' advertising licenses and/or business licenses.
 In addition, our websites could be used as a platform for fraudulent transactions.
 The measures we take to guard against liability for third-party content or information may not be adequate to exonerate us from relevant civil and other liabilities.